kocxyz/Launcher/README.md

 1. Click the big "LAUNCH" button.

 If the server uses a port besides the default (`23600`), then enter the port alongside the ip address, like `127.0.0.1:50000`.

-### Authentication, Discord, and usernames

-As released by Velan, a server can require a password to join the server, and when connecting you can choose whatever username you want.
-This is fine for private games, but for public servers, it would mean anyone can take your username and play with your account.

-The launcher and all the public community servers use a layer of authentication on top of this.
-In the launcher, you authenticate through Discord, and a community-run authentication server talks to the game server so that you can use your username and no one else can.
-(If you want more details on how it works, here's some [technical documentation][docs proxy].)

-This means:
-- You will need to sign in to a Discord account to use the launcher and join any game (including locally hosted games).
-- Public servers that are listed in the launcher can only be joined through the launcher with a Discord account.
-- If you are hosting your own server (through the launcher or not), and you want people (including yourself) to be able to join through the launcher, then you should not set a password.

-We want to add a feature to the launcher to give a username and password when connecting to private servers, instead of going through the Discord auth system.
-Until we get around to that, if you need that feature, you should run the game client directly and pass the username and password as command line arguments.

 ### Hosting a server